thisisarchimedes/Groot/TestList.md

 [X] Can kill a running container
 [X] Can reset node and get a newer block number
-[X] Can manage 2 nodes, get block number from both and return the latest [] Can facilitate read call, decide which node to use in case both response [] Can handle node failuire, and switch to another node, kill the old one and spin a new backup node [] Can handle all nodes failing, and report error and spin new nodes
+[X] Can manage 2 nodes, get block number from both and return the latest [X] Can facilitate read call, decide which node to use in case both response [] Can handle 1/2 node failed, use another node, and recover failed one [] Can handle all nodes failing, and report error and spin new nodes

 **Refactor**